Empire of Charles V: Tunisian campaign

 The Emperor decided to continue his anti-Turkish struggle, with the goal of diverting Suleiman from launching other attacks against his possessions in central Europe and the Mediterranean.
 Informed of the capture of Inca Emperor Atahualpa by Francisco Pizarro at the Battle of Cajamarca (1532), Charles V ratified the beginning of the Spanish conquest of Peru and ordered the collection of resources for a Mediterranean enterprise in Ottoman Africa.
 Leaving Austria, he returned to Spain via Italy.
-A second Congress of Bologna (1533) between Clement VII and Charles V formally reconfirmed the pacts made in 1530 and denied Henry VIII of England a Papal dispensation to divorce from Catherine of Aragon, Charles's aunt, contributing to the English schism.
+A second Congress of Bologna (1533) between Clement VII and Charles V formally reconfirmed the pacts made in 1530 and denied Henry VIII of England a Papal dispensation to divorce from Catherine of Aragon, Charles's aunt, contributing to the English reformation.

-However, Clement VII went to Marseille in order to sign an agreement with Francis I and celebrate the marriage of his niece Caterina de Medici to Henri, son of the king (and future Henri II of France).
+However, Clement VII went to Marseille in order to sign an agreement with Francis I and celebrate the marriage of his niece Caterine de' Medici to Henry, Dauphin of France (the future Henry II of France).
 Luckily for Charles, the troublemaker Clement VII died shortly after.
 He was replaced (1534) by Pope Paul III, who opted to remain neutral in the rivalry between Charles V and Francis I, displeasing both monarchs, in order to facilitate a Catholic alliance against the Ottoman Turks and the Protestants (Lutherans in Germany and Calvinists in France).
 France refused to take part in the project, but Charles V responded favorably.